An-Uncreative/movie-database/README.md

 ## 📽️ Project Overview

-A modern movie database web application that fetches data from The Movie Database (TMDB) API.
+A movie database web application that helps me decide what to watch by fetching data from The Movie Database (TMDB) API.
 Users can browse popular movies, filter by rating, and sort by various criteria.

 ## ✨ Features